DeFiCh/pinkpaper/README.md

 This is a working version of the Pink Paper for [DeFiChain](https://defichain.com).

-Comments and pull requests are welcomed and encouraged.
+Comments and pull requests are welcomed.

 ## Goals